- Home

 CT colonography

-Also called virtual colonoscopy, this uses a CT scanner to create images of the colon and rectum.
+Also called a virtual colonoscopy, it uses a CT scanner to create images of the colon and rectum.
 Bowel preparation is usually needed before the test.
-A CT colonography is done by a radiologist, a specialist who analyses x-rays and scans.
+A CT colonography is done by a radiologist, (who analyses x-rays and scans).

 You may have a CT colonography if a colonoscopy didn’t show all of the colon or when a colonoscopy is not safe.
 However, a CT colonography is not often used because it exposes you to radiation and is not as accurate as a colonoscopy.
 It can see only bigger polyps, not small ones.